jacksarick/Moonbase/README.md

 $ ./setup
 ```

-Setup creates a few files, as well as prompting you to set an initial password.
+Setup creates a few files, as well as a prompt to set an initial password.

 To start the server, run: